HomeHealthPolyvagal Theory Explained – How Yoga Helps

 Polyvagal theory explained and how yoga helps.
 It’s normal to feel anxious, stressed or sad at times – after all, it is part of life.
 But if those feelings become too overwhelming and hard to handle alone, there are therapeutic treatments available that could help you find relief.

 One such method is Polyvagal Theory.
 A form of therapy designed to work in tandem with the autonomic nervous system and brain pathways so emotions can be better managed.
-In this article we will explore what exactly polyvagal theory entails; its numerous benefits; how yoga fits into the process — plus some yogic remedies for clarity!
+In this article we will explore what exactly polyvagal theory entails.
+Its numerous benefits and how yoga fits into the process.
+Plus some yogic remedies for clarity!

 Polyvagal Theory Explained